 Effective communication in a marriage involves much more than just talking.
 It’s all about understanding your partner, listening to them when they need you around, being honest and opening up yourself and your vulnerabilities to them.
 Of course, all this is easier said than done.
 Effective communication patters can take years to establish coupled with a lot of effort.
 And of course, you are bound to have misunderstandings as well, which may strain your relationship.
 At times, certain situations may lead us to believe that we’ve had enough and we respond by giving our partners the silent treatment, a harsh snap back or purposely say rude things to hurt them.
 All these can permanently damage the relationship.

-Being levelheaded and identifying subtle, unique and easier ways to deal with the situation is advised.
+Being level headed and identifying subtle, unique and easier ways to deal with the situation is advised.
 Don’t simply walk out; it will only continue to fuel the misunderstanding and the end result will never be favorable.
-Instead carve out new, more productive communication patterns with your spouse to enjoy a happier relationship.
-We have some ideas that’ll help you out.
+Instead, carve out new, more productive communication patterns with your spouse to enjoy a happier relationship.
+We have some ideas that will offer proper communication help for couples.

 1. Listen carefully

 Sometimes, when one partner starts to share too much, you might find yourself wondering “when will you stop talking so I can tell you what I think?”
 Once the partner is done, you haven’t really heard anything they had to say or internalized what they meant.

 Simply hearing (and not understanding) is not listening to your partner.
 If you really listen, you internalize the meaning, understand what it is they want to convey and can then offer your thoughts/advice on the matter.
 It is important you pay more attention to small things such as body language and tone as they dictate your partner’s feeling and what they are thinking in the moment.
 To show that you are listening is another way of improving communication.